JaseSchab/Algorithm-Efficiency-Comparison-CS350/README.md

 ## Team Contributions

 - **Jase**
-  - Implemented merge sort & Collected its Data for Time and Memory
+  - Implemented Merge Sort & Collected its Data for Time and Memory
   - Assisted with discussion and analysis

 - **Ray**
-  - Please Write your stuff here
+  -  Programmed and tested bubble sort
+  -  Wrote System Design/Methodology

 - **Chloe**
-  - Please Write your stuff here
+  - Implemented Bogo Sort & Collected its Data for Time and Memory
+  - Wrote Background and conclusion portion of paper

 - **Doc**
-  - Please Write your stuff here
+  -  Created test files and quicksort code, and tested algorithm
+  -  Wrote Abstract, Introduction, Findings/Test info, editing of overall info

 ## Testing